petmos/gartenastrofotos.de/content/post/go-cross-compilation-memory-alignment/index.md

 ---
-title: "Go on ARM: why struct field alignemnt matters"
+title: "Go on ARM: why struct field alignment matters"
 date: 2020-06-19T14:00:00Z
 description: "I'd assumed the Go compiler provided a robust abstraction across CPU architectures.
 Code that ran on one CPU architecture would run on another.
 It turns out I was wrong.
 In this post, I provide a minimal example application that demonstrates the importance of field alignment when using `sync/atomic` and `64-bit` values."
 category: go